Unassisted sailing: Vendée Globe

-The Vendée Globe is a race, solo around the world non-stop from France.
+The Vendée Globe is a solo, non-stop,around-the-world race starting from France.
 It has its own more strict rules.
 The participants can be given generally available weather forecasts, but not individual advice about weather or routing.
 All kinds of repair advice over radio is allowed, for the reason it is a sail competition, not a repair competition.
 Medical advice is also allowed, with some limitation.

 Danger reduced by EPIRBs

 The dangers of unassisted sailing have been reduced in recent years by the widespread use of EPIRBs that allow the sailor to summon help even when far from land.
 One such case occurred in January 1997 when Tony Bullimore was rescued by the Australian Navy after 5 days under a capsized yacht far from the Australian mainland.
 A few decades earlier this situation would have had a high probability of resulting in his death.
 EPIRBs greatly increase the chance that the sailor will be found.
 They have been credited by sailors as being "vital for sailing boats" and "without question" have saved lives.